jeffhays/ezPHP/README.md

 Global Constants
 ================

-	DS DIRECTORY_SEPARATOR - this would be "/" in most cases if you're smart enough to be using linux EXT - (.php) I might let you config this later but I think for now let's assume you're using .php files :)
+	DS - (DIRECTORY_SEPARATOR) this would be "/" in most cases if you're smart enough to be using linux EXT - (.php) I might let you config this later but I think for now let's assume you're using .php files :)
 	BASE - The base path of your ezPHP Framework install CONFIG - Path to config directory within the base path of your ezPHP Framework install